 The best way to earn a lot of Rapid Rewards points all at once is to sign up for a Rapid Rewards credit card and earn the card’s sign-up bonus.

-Note, Southwest changes the sign-up bonuses on its cards frequently throughout the year.
-Before you sign up for a particular card, you should check the history of the bonus on that card to make sure it’s at its peak.
+Note that Southwest changes the sign-up bonuses on its cards frequently throughout the year.
+Before you sign up for a particular card, you should check the history of the bonus on that card to make sure it is at its peak.

 Besides credit card bonuses and referral bonuses, flying frequently on Southwest Airlines is your next best bet for stacking up Rapid Rewards points.
 Depending on the fare, you can earn between 6 and 12 points per each dollar that you spend on Southwest airfare.
 You would need to spend between $9,167 and $18,333 on airfare to earn enough points for the pass.